Forest School training FAQ's

 What will happen after the course?

-The priority following the training will be to complete your handbook which will inform you future practice as a Forest School leader - you will be given full guidance on this.
+There will be some more on-line support sessions as required and you will be provided with full course materials to start your written work.
+Then the priority will be to complete your handbook which will inform you future practice as a Forest School leader - you will be given full guidance on this.
 Once this is completed as a first draft you will submit this to receive some supportive feedback.

 When can I start delivering sessions?